 Click here for an example of a Now and Next board.

 Speech and Language

 Some Speech and Language strategies can be practised daily through interactions such as repeating mispronounced words correctly, verbally saying words as items are used to expand on vocabulary or talking in full sentences.

-We have added a few links to specific Speech and Language websites below, giving you advice , strategies and resources on how you can continue to support your child.
+A few links to specific Speech and Language websites are below to give you advice , strategies and resources on how you can continue to support your child.

 Websites to support this:

 I CAN - a specialist children's communication charity providing support and information for parents and educational settings.